EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-07-mutual-tls.md

 authentication as a requirement on the application layer.
 (For example, requiring to submit a username/password via HTTP, before access is granted.)
-This is enough, and normal, for secure public facing web services, where your clients might be connecting from anywhere.
+This is enough, and normal, for secure public facing web services, where your clients might be connecting from anywhere, especially using web-browsers.

 However, TLS certificates (X.509) can be used on the client too.
 This forms bi-directional authentication: client authenticates server *and* server